vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/README.md

 ## Overview
 This archetype is used when you want to push code to vRO.
 It supports configuration elements, resource elements, workflows, actions, policy templates, native content, types, etc.

 It allows you to write unit tests and has embedded code coverage

-## Navigation:
+## Navigation
 1. [Getting Started](General/Getting%20Started.md)
 2. [Core Concepts](General/Core%20Concepts.md)
 3. Operations